humanplayer2/mkmods/akko3068B/README.md

 ## Software and Firmware
 Board and firmware are not made for remapping and layering enthusiasts.
 I'm a QMK + thumbkeys + lots-of-layers person, so I'm biased towards that here.

-In the AKKO software, you can define four layers, which you can cycle between on Fn+Right_Alt (that could have been mentioned in th manual...), plus two Fn-layers.
+In the AKKO software, you can define four layers, which you can toggle between in the Clouid driver software (not avaliable for Linmux, so ... yay for me).
+I havn't figured out if you can switch between these layers on the keyboard.
+Some online reuslts suggest Fn+F9/F10, but this board doesn't have F-keys.
+There are however also two two Fn-layers that you can cycle through in using Fn+Right_Alt (that could have been mentioned in the manual).

-The four cyclable layers are fully free, so there you can play.
-But, you need to cycle thorugh them.
-You can't hold them and momentarily activate a layer.
+The four layers are fully free except for the default Fn, so there you can play.
+But, you need to toggle them.
+You can't hold a key and momentarily activate one of them.
 But the Fn-layers allow that.
 On the first Fn-layer some keys have locked functions for F1-F12, media keys, RGB, etc., but the second Fn-layer is fully free!
 I think this is really  nice.
 It means you can remap CapsLock to activate a full layer with macros and what not, and that I really appreciate.

 More advanced things---like tap-hold etc.---are not in the picture.